An introduction to Nest Guard

 Home and Guarding: This option detects opening and closing of doors/windows.
 You have an additional option to detect motion for doors and walls.

-Away and Guarding: The ideal security mechanism to secure your premises specifically while you are away.
-As the name suggests, this mode guards your home simultaneously against both break-ins and suspicious movements.
+Away and Guarding: The ideal security mechanism to secure the premises specifically while away.
+As the name suggests, this mode guards the home simultaneously against both break-ins and suspicious movements.
 This option will set off an alarm if a door or window opens/closes or there is motion in the vicinity of doors and walls.

 Off: This turns off the alarm and it will not trigger for any opening/closing or motion.